 - Soaps and hair care products enjoyed by both men and women

 Dr. Squatch specializes in thick, foamy, lathery soap in 11 masculine scents.
 Every soap in the collection contains natural glycerin, combined with coconut and olive oil to nourish your skin.
 There are no harsh chemicals and preservatives, so your skin will be left feeling smooth.

-Dr. Squatch created a helpful Squatch Quiz to help you figure out which soaps/scents would suit you best.
+Dr. Squatch created a Squatch Quiz to help you figure out which soaps/scents would suit you best.
+I think it’s a pretty helpful tool.
 These soaps come in a range of colors and textures, often with bits of their main ingredients contained within.

 Dr Squatch Soaps

-This Dr Squatch Soap review includes the entire lineup, though keep in mind that it only states the key ingredients (more details can be found on the website).
+For the sake of being thorough in this Dr Squatch Soap review, I’ve included details on the entire lineup below.
+Though, keep in mind that my snapshot only states the key ingredients (more details can be found on the website).

 |Pine Tar||Old Growth Forest||Strong||Oatmeal & Sand||Pine Tar|

 |Nautical Sage||An open ocean breeze||Strong||None||Cypress & Sage Oil|